 The temple city has a cluster of 124 large and small temples, including Dandeshwar Temple, Chandi Temple, Jageshwar Temple, Kuber Temple, Mrityunjaya Temple, Nanda Devi or Nava Durga, Nava-Grah Temple, many of which are preserved by the Department of Archaeology.

-The oldest shrine of pyramid shrine and a Surya temple are the Mrityunjaya temple, and the most significant shrine is the Dandeswara temple.
+The oldest pyramid shrine and a Surya temple are the Mrityunjaya temple, and the most significant shrine is the Dandeswara temple.

 Jageshwar Dham Construction: